MicrosoftDocs/bot-docs/articles/bot-design-pattern-embed-app.md

 ## Sample code

-For a complete sample that shows how to create the cross-platform mobile app that runs a bot (as described in this article), see the <a href="https://github.com/Microsoft/BotBuilder-Samples/tree/master/CSharp/capability-BotInApps" target="_blank">Bot in Apps sample</a> in GitHub.
+For a complete sample that shows how to create a cross-platform mobile app that runs a bot (as described in this article), see the <a href="https://github.com/Microsoft/BotBuilder-Samples/tree/master/CSharp/capability-BotInApps" target="_blank">Bot in Apps sample</a> in GitHub.

 ## Additional resources